ontola/rdf-serializers/README.md

 Add a predicate to the attributes and relations you wish to serialize.

-It's recommended to reuse existing vocabularies provided by the `rdf` gem, and add your own for missing predicates.
+It's recommended to reuse existing vocabularies provided by the `rdf` gem and the [rdf-vocab](https://github.com/ruby-rdf/rdf-vocab) gem, and add your own vocab for missing predicates.
+One way to be able to access the different vocabs throughout your application is by defining a module:
-For example:
 ```
+require 'rdf'
+require "rdf/vocab"

+module NS
+  SCHEMA = RDF::Vocab::SCHEMA
   MY_VOCAB = RDF::Vocabulary.new('http://example.com/')
-  SCHEMA = RDF::Vocabulary.new('http://schema.org/')
+end
 ```

 Now add the predicates to your serializers.